 Welcome to Sebastian Inlet State Park

-Visitors stroll the untouched beaches of Sebastian, collecting shells and observing sea turtle nests, or try their luck at fishing from one of the jetties that slice into the Atlantic.
-Calmer waters on the Indian River Lagoon beckon kayakers to explore its wild beauty.
+Visitors stroll untouched beaches, collecting shells and observing sea turtle nests, or try their luck fishing from one of the jetties that slice into the Atlantic.
+Calmer waters on the Indian River Lagoon beckon kayakers to explore wild beauty.

-Check out the latest photo at the North Jetty and get current weather data and real time wind data.
-Updates every 10 minutes.
-Other views available, too.
-(Courtesy of Sebastian Inlet District)
+- Check out the latest photo at the North Jetty and get current weather data and real-time wind data.
+Updates every 10 minutes (Courtesy of Sebastian Inlet District).

 Plan Your Visit

 Sebastian Inlet State Park Photo Gallery

 Marjorie Harris Carr Cross Florida Greenway

 Washington Oaks Gardens State Park